hubotio/hubot/docs/deploying/heroku.md

     Generating new SSH public key.
     Uploading ssh public key /Users/you/.ssh/id_rsa.pub

-Inside your new hubot directory, make sure you've created a git repository, and that your work is committed:
+Inside your new botforge directory, make sure you've created a git repository, and that your work is committed:

     % git init
     % git add .